 When it comes to start signing the paperwork, you’ll already be ahead of the curve by having your credit information and the financing all set up, but there are still other fees and terms you’ll need to negotiate.
 Have ready any discounts you may have researched.
 Negotiate the trade-in value of your car separately from the purchase of your new car, and research the value of your current car ahead of time so you know if you’re getting a good price.
 Look carefully through the list of fees to make sure they are accurate and necessary.
 And be prepared to say no to the extras you’re offered.
 You can always get them later, if you end up wanting them, after you’ve done your research.

 If you follow these simple and smart steps, you’ll have a great experience buying your next car, and you’ll get an amazing deal on your dream car.
-Find more information on these tips at http://www.bankrate.com/finance/auto/car-buying-tips/.
+Check out these tips and tricks to get the best deal before you head out to the dealership.